 100G Ethernet Deployment with QSFP28 100G Optical Transceivers

 Over the past few years, 100 Gigabit Ethernet technology has become mature, interoperable with broad vendor support, and has been applied to many networks.
 There is a variety of standards-based 100G optical transceivers enabling network operators to have several choices for media and distances.
 Among all the 100G transceivers, QSFP28 is the most popular type in the market, which has been chosen as the core transceivers by most data centers.
-In this post, we will discuss on how QSFP28 100G modules surpass other 100G modules as a more cost-effective way to upgrade to 100G networks.
+In this post, we will discuss how QSFP28 100G modules outperform other 100G modules as a more cost-effective way to upgrade to 100G networks.

 QSFP28 100G—— A Cost-effective Way for 100G Network Upgrading